fsharp/fsharp.github.io/index.md

 ---
 layout: default
-title: The F# Core Engineering Group
+title: F# Core Engineering Activities
 ---

 <br />

-## About Us

-The F# Core Engineering Group is a technical group associated with [The F# Software Foundation](http://fsharp.org).
+The "F# Core Engineering Group" is a loose term for the people who maintain and contribute to the repositories of [The F# Software Foundation](http://fsharp.org).
+We don't meet synchronously, all work is coordinated via github issues.
-We manage the cross-platform and open-source [F# Compiler and Components](https://github.com/fsharp) repositories.

-The group works cooperatively with major industrial and community contributors to F# to facilitate open-source contributions to the F# core components.
+These people - both maintainers and contributors - work cooperatively with major industrial and community contributors to F# to facilitate open-source contributions to the F# core components.
 For example:

 * We run the [F# Language Design and Core Library RFC Process](http://fsharp.github.io/2016/09/26/fsharp-rfc-process.html)